 Open all year round for bookings, Forsthofalm provides the perfect home for guests skiing through powder in the winter and for those exploring on bike and foot in the summer months.

-See what summer looks like in Austria on my blog posts here.
+See what summer looks like in Austria in my blog posts here.

 Upon first glance it’s hard to ignore the stunning timber architecture that makes up the bones of this hotel.

-When speaking with the owner Markus, I was intrigued to discover the inspiration behind the hotel and how it came to be.
-Markus told me that he’d been reading in a magazine about an Austrian company, located about an hour and a half from Leogang, that had been building these solid 100% wood homes and, completely fascinated by the biological concept, asked them if they’d consider something on a larger scale.
+I spoke to the owner, Markus, to discover the inspiration behind the hotel and how it came to be.
+Markus told me that he’d read about an Austrian company, located about 1.5 hours from Leogang, that had been building solid 100% wood homes.
+Completely fascinated by the concept, he asked them if they’d consider something on a larger scale.

-In 2008 the original restaurant was opened and in 2013 the extension was built to turn Forsthofalm into a 110 bed eco-hotel.
+In 2008 the original restaurant was opened.
+In 2013 the extension was built to turn Forsthofalm into a 110 bed eco-hotel.

-The attention to detail is undeniable.
-From the air, perfumed with the scents of larch, birch beech and pine to the room balconies that allow you to inhale the nature into the depths of your lungs.
-And from the fresh herbals teas on offer in the spa right down to the oils derived from nature that are used in the spa treatment rooms – this hotel is unrivalled in it’s holistic touches.
-You feel like nature is running through you and that’s before you’ve stepped out to explore the adventure on the doorstep of this hotel.
+Attention to detail here is undeniable.
+The air is perfumed with the scents of larch, birch beech and pine.
+The room balconies allow you to inhale the nature into the depths of your lungs.
+And from the fresh herbals teas on offer in the spa, right down to the natural oils used in the spa treatment rooms, this hotel is unrivalled in its holistic touches.
+You feel like nature is running through you.
+And that’s before you’ve stepped out to explore the adventure on the doorstep of this hotel.

 Our room at Forsthofalm…